Nanobody Aggregation

 -

-Nanobody Structure: A single .pdb file containing the ANARCI numbered structure of the nanobody.
+Nanobody Structure: A single .pdb file containing a nanobody structure annotated with ANARCI.
 It can, for instance, be the output of the ANARCI PDB node or a batch item of the Nanobody Builder 2 Output.

 -

-Surface Properties: A list containing the hydropathy of the exposed surface for each amino acid of the given structure.
+Surface Area Hydropathy: A list containing the hydropathy of the exposed surface for each amino acid of the given structure.
 Output of the Exposed Surface Hydropathy node.

 -

-Interactions: A list of the number of interaction partners each for each amino acid of the given structure.
+Hydrophobic Interactions: A list of the number of interaction partners for each amino acid of the given structure.
 Output by the Intramolecular Hydrophobic Interactions node.

 Input Parameters

 - Hydrophobic Interactions ROI: ROI for the hydrophobic interactions on which the analysis should be performed.
 Again, the selected default is the FR2 region and residue 118 (according to IMGT numbering).
-The indices should be provided as stated for the Surface Area Hydropathy ROI parameter.
+The indices should be provided in the same format as stated for the Surface Area Hydropathy ROI parameter.

 - Instability Index ROI: ROI for the instability index on which the analysis should be performed.
 The selected default is the FR2 region (according to IMGT numbering).
-The indices should be provided as stated for the Surface Area Hydropathy ROI parameter.
+The indices should be provided in the same format as stated for the Surface Area Hydropathy ROI parameter.

 - Job Name: A name for the given job that is used to aggregate the results of one batch into one output file.